Juanojeda01/portfolio/portfolio_en/3_power_bi/README.md

 # Portfolio

-Hi!

 ### Projects using Power BI
-Please select a folder to visualize each project
+Please select a folder to visualize each project...

 ![Logo PBI](01.jpg)